d4v1-sudo/wifi-sploit/README.md

 ## About the Scripts

-Wifi-Sploit provides three scripts:
+Wifi-Sploit provides two scripts:

-### wfs.py

-- This script performs password brute-forcing on a login page.
-- Initially designed for router login pages but works on any login page of a website.
-- Requires Python 3.x
-- Usage: `python3 wfs.py`.
-- Before running, ensure you have the router's IP address, usernames, and passwords.

 ### wfs-browser.py

-- Utilizes Selenium to interact with login pages through a web browser.
-- Also designed for router login pages but adaptable to other websites' login pages.
-- Requires Python 3.x and Selenium WebDriver.
-- Usage: `python3 wfs-browser.py`.
-- Similar prerequisites apply as in `wfs.py`.

-### wfs-browser-input.py

-- Another Selenium-based script but with customizable HTML element names.
+- Utilizes Selenium-based script with customizable HTML element names.
+- Uses firefox webdriver
 - Offers more flexibility in specifying HTML element names for username, password, and submit button.
 - Useful when the default element names don't match the target webpage's structure.
 - Requires Python 3.x and Selenium WebDriver.
-- Usage: `python3 wfs-browser-input.py`.
+- Usage: `python3 wfs-browser.py`.
 - Allows users to specify HTML element names for username, password, and submit button.

+### wfs-chrome.py

+- Basically the ```wfs-browser-input.py``` but using google chrome instead of firefox (that I recommend the most)
+- Usage*: `python3 wfs-chrome.py`
+  *Verify instructions below before run

 <br />